-The LISTSERV connection can be set at several levels.
+After LISTSERV has been configured for use with LISTSERV Maestro, the LISTSERV configuration information must be entered into LISTSERV Maestro's Administration Hub.
+The LISTSERV connection can be configured at several levels.
 The widest level of setting is the Global Component Setting, which defines the global default LISTSERV connection on the application level (see Section 7 Settings for the Maestro User Interface).
 These settings will be used as defaults for all accounts that do not have individual settings for group or user level.
-The address and password configured in LISTSERV are entered using the e-mail address as the "LISTSERV Client Address" and the password as the "LISTSERV Client Password".

-The next level is the default setting for a group (see Figure 26).
-The group default LISTSERV connection may connect to a different instance of LISTSERV, or may use a different client address and password than the global default.
-To set the LISTSERV settings for an entire group in the user list, click on the group name (appears only if the account belongs to a group, see Figure 19).
+The next level is the default setting for a group.
+The group default LISTSERV connection may connect to a different instance of LISTSERV, or may use different settings than the global default.
+To set the LISTSERV settings for an entire group in the user list, click on the group name (appears only if the account belongs to a group, see Figure 24.
 If defined on the group level, the group settings will override the global default settings for that group.
-The settings will apply to all accounts in the group, except for the settings "LISTSERV Client Address" and "LISTSERV Client Password".
-These two settings may be configured individually for each account in the group, provided LISTSERV is configured with additional addresses with the DISTRIBUTE right.
+The settings will apply to all accounts in the group, except for the settings may be configured individually for each account in the group, provided LISTSERV is configured with additional addresses with the DISTRIBUTE right.
 Accounts in the group for which they are not configured will use the group's settings as the default.

 Individual accounts are the last level of settings for the LISTSERV Connection.
 Individual accounts can belong to a group (group user) or not belong to a group (single user).
 Settings for individual accounts will override default group and global settings.
-To set the LISTSERV connection for an individual account, click on the user name from the user list.
+To configure the LISTSERV connection for an individual account, click on the user name from the user list.
 The screen that opens is different depending on whether the account is a group user or a single user.

-Single user accounts can use a separate LISTSERV instance and would therefore need to have all LISTSERV connection settings defined (see Figure 27).
+Single user accounts can use a separate LISTSERV instance and would therefore need to have all LISTSERV connection settings defined (see Figure 32).
 Or, single user accounts may use a different client address and password than the global default.
-Group user accounts can only define the settings for "LISTSERV Client Address" and "LISTSERV Client Password" (see Figure 28).
+Group user accounts can only define the settings for "LISTSERV Client Address" and "LISTSERV Client Password" (see Figure 33).
 These individual group settings result in a different LISTSERV e-mail address for each user so that jobs can be identified by owner in the LISTSERV logs.